FluffyBullet/exertFitness/README.md

     * Pie Chart settings to display values entered by the user - https://www.w3schools.com/ai/ai_chartjs.asp
 - Scheme Color
     * Color scheme for pie charts on the calculator page - https://schemecolor.com
+- Project Idea
+    * Egle Ratkeviviute, for use of her Personal training business and adapting expectations to meet website creation and project criteria.
 ## <u>References</u>
 - Jason Reynolds (Brother) - for the support and guidance whilst asking questions on how to find the answer and being my rubber duck.